cracz/TreeAnalysis/README.md

 ## Recreating figures from the paper

-Move your main results file (`Prefix.picoDst.result.combined.root`) and `resolutionsWithSystematics.root` to the `Plotting/` directory and run the following commands to recreate the plots shown in the 3.0 GeV paper (without systematic uncertainties).
+Move your main results file (`Prefix.picoDst.result.combined.root`) and `eventPlaneSystematics.root` to the `Plotting/` directory and run the following commands to recreate the plots shown in the 3.0 GeV paper (without systematic uncertainties).

 ```bash
 root -l -b -q resolutionPlot.cxx